 Establishing a new merchant account either directly or indirectly is a necessary first step to accept card payments from your customers.
 You’ll want to have a good idea about how you want accept payments.

-- For in-person (or “card-present”) transactions you’ll want to choose between a simple credit card terminal, a smart terminal, or fully integrated POS system
+For in-person (“card-present”) transactions you’ll want to choose between a simple credit card terminal, a smart terminal and a fully integrated POS system.

 - Do you plan on offering subscription services that require monthly recurring payments?